How to Connect & Setup Your Google Nest Thermostat

 Success!
 Your Google Nest Thermostat is now connected and your settings are now in place for your guests!

 Need additional help and support?
 Check out the additional user guides on our FAQ page.
-You can also get in touch with the Jervis Systems Support Team by submitting a request via the Support page in your account.
+You can also get help by submitting a support request via your Jervis Systems dashboard.